UniversalDependencies/docs/treebanks/naq_kdt/index.md

 ## Acknowledgments

+* This work was supported by the project "Event Packaging in Language" (University of Zurich Global Strategy and Partnerships Funding Scheme, 2023–2026).

+* We also acknowledge the contributions of members of the broader Khoekhoe documentation project, whose work on data collection, translation, and linguistic analysis made this treebank possible:

 Roswitha Gases, Mauricius Gariseb, Mildred Howoses, Petronella Nauises, Dorothea Tases, Zarina Molochieva, Meidad Ovadia, Adam Rapoport, Naama Tiroshi, Anna Veselovsky, Margaret Zellers

+* Kira Tulchynska gratefully acknowledges the financial support of the Jack, Joseph and Morton Mandel School MA Honors Program at the Hebrew University of Jerusalem.

 # Statistics of UD Khoekhoe KDT